Frequently Asked Questions

 How will I know if my insurance company covers the cost of services?

-Xpress Urgent Care can verify insurance coverage during your visit.
+Xpress Urgent Care Near Me can verify insurance coverage during your visit.
 You can also check coverage by calling the number shown on your insurance plan card.

 What if I forgot my insurance card?